 The newest Halloween continuity is also the most perfect ouroboros of a naming disaster—how, oh how, did we allow a direct sequel to Halloween to also be titled Halloween?
 Couldn’t they have just stuck with Halloween Returns, or whatever the working title was?
 Why do these producers want so intently to complicate my life?

 Regardless, this timeline is fractured into its own strand of continuity by the erasure of everything after the original Halloween—even Halloween II, which also starred Jamie Lee Curtis.
-This means that Curtis has the odd distinction of starring in films that belong to three different timelines: The “original” timeline that ended in Halloween 6; the H20 timeline that ended at Resurrection; and the new Halloween timeline that includes (and ends with?)
-David Gordon Green’s film.
-This also means (as the trailers have made quite clear) that Laurie Strode is not Michael Myers’ sister in this particular timeline.
+This means that Curtis has the odd distinction of starring in films that belong to three different timelines: The “original” timeline that ended in Halloween 6; the H20 timeline that ended at Resurrection; and the new Halloween timeline that includes David Gordon Green’s trilogy, including the newly released Halloween Kills and the upcoming Halloween Ends.
+This also means that Laurie Strode is not Michael Myers’ sister in this particular timeline.

 In the meantime, check out the complete chart above.

 Jim Vorel is a Paste staff writer and resident horror geek.
 You can follow him on Twitter for more film writing.